-It’s also about growing into someone ready to choose well.
+The college process is about getting accepted— but it’s also about growing into someone ready to choose well.

 Orientation

-Most teenagers struggle because they’ve never been given the language, or guidance to understand themselves outside of expectations.
+Most teenagers struggle because they’ve never been given the language or guidance to understand themselves outside of expectations.

 In this phase, we help your teen:

-notice the themes and turning points already shaping their life
+Notice the themes and turning points already shaping their life.

-understand the difference between achievement and meaning
+Understand the difference between achievement and meaning.

 Outcome: